Formal Analysis and Supply Chain Security for Agentic AI Skills: Evaluation

 \subsection{Summary of Results}

-All seven experiments exceed their target thresholds (Table~\ref{tab:eval-summary}).
-The combined pattern matching and information flow analysis provides measurably better coverage than pattern matching alone~(E3), the framework scales to enterprise-sized deployments~(E4, E7), and the trust algebra exhibits meaningful sensitivity to maintenance patterns with configurable decay behavior~(E5).
-All mathematical properties guaranteed by our theorems are empirically confirmed~(E5, E6).
+Six of the seven experiments meet their target thresholds (Table~\ref{tab:eval-summary}); E3 does not.
+The framework scales to enterprise-sized deployments~(E4, E7), the trust algebra exhibits meaningful sensitivity to maintenance patterns with configurable decay behaviour~(E5), and the monotonicity and determinism properties our theorems guarantee are empirically confirmed~(E5, E6).
+E3 is the exception and we report it as one: information flow analysis adds no coverage over pattern matching on this corpus, against a target of any improvement at all.
+We discuss in Section~\ref{sec:e3} why we cannot yet separate a limitation of the technique from a limitation of the corpus.